2023 Best Value Allied Health Professions Associate Degree Schools in Indiana

 Best Indiana Schools for Affordable Quality for an Associate in Allied Health Professions

-A rank of #2 on this year’s list means Indiana University - Purdue University - Indianapolis is a great value for allied health professions students working on their associate degree.
-IUPUI is a fairly large public school located in the city of Indianapolis.
+Out of the 8 schools in Indiana that were part of this year’s ranking, Indiana University - Purdue University - Indianapolis landed the # 2 spot on the list.
+IUPUI is a very large public school located in the large city of Indianapolis.

 Indiana University - South Bend undergraduate students pay an average of $7,827 in in-state tuition and fees each year.

 The excellent associate degree programs at Indiana University - Northwest helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in Indiana.
-IU Northwest is a small public school located in the small city of Gary.
+IU Northwest is a small public school located in the city of Gary.

 Read full report on Allied Health Professions at Indiana University - Northwest